 Aussie ancestors?
 Use these resources to trace their amazing life stories.

-For a relatively young country, Australia has an incredibly rich and colourful history, and its family records can provide amazing detail into how your own family lived and what life down under used to be like.
+Australia has an incredibly rich and colourful history, and its family records can provide amazing detail into how your own family lived and what life was like down under generations ago.

 We've put together a handy guide to finding your Australian ancestors in our records.
 As well as the basic building blocks of birth, death and marriage (BDM) records, we've also taken a look at a collection or two you may be less familiar with.